Transparency issues

 Here’s another example of mirrored textures from Twinkle Park.
 Although the light texture’s horizontal resolution was increased (or the texture was just stretched), the trap door texture is quarter the size (half the resolution) of the original Dreamcast texture:

-In addition, the developers adjusted UVs on some models to use a mirrored texture, but forgot to mirror the texture, and vice versa.
+In addition, the developers adjusted UVs on some models to use a mirrored texture, but didn’t mirror the texture, and vice versa.
 There are several noticeable problems with texture mirroring in different levels in the PC version.
 You can read more on that in posts dedicated to each level.
 Twinkle Park and Lost World are good examples.

-It may be hard to discuss artistic changes in SADX because everyone’s aesthetic vision is different.
+It may be hard to discuss artistic changes in SADX because everyone’s aesthetic preferences are different.
 Someone may prefer the more “realistic” look of the new textures introduced in SADX.
 Those who prefer the original Dreamcast look may think those new textures look lifeless and boring (in some cases they are literally the same textures but desaturated), but to each their own.
-However, when it comes to textures that weren’t redesigned, the Dreamcast version has the highest quality textures, and each subsequent port has more and more problems coming from mindless recompression.
+However, when it comes to textures that weren’t redesigned, the Dreamcast version has the highest quality textures, and each subsequent port has more and more problems coming from recompression.

-This is a pretty terrible situation because the Dreamcast version is now the least accessible release, while the inferior PC and nextgen console ports, which are the most accessible ways to play the game right now, have got the worst quality textures out of all versions of the game.
+This is an unfortunate situation because the Dreamcast version is now the least accessible release, while the PC and nextgen console ports, which are the most accessible ways to play the game right now, have got the worst quality textures out of all versions of the game.
 Combined with broken lighting and a plethora of other problems in the ports, people who play them first without knowing what the Dreamcast version was like may get a wrong impression of the game.
 This could be part of the reason Sonic Adventure is no longer remembered as fondly as it used to be.
 The Steam and nextgen console ports in particular have done a lot of damage to the reputation of the Dreamcast classic.

 From a purely technical standpoint there’s no argument about it: more polygons = more detail = better.
 But the SADX models aren’t just improved SA1 models with a better polygon count.
 They are also different in proportions, they use different textures and are missing several effects from the original.
 But first, let’s have a look at the following comparison just to see how they differ on a basic level.
 This comparison was done using Dreamcast and PC versions with several hacks, where we set up a test environment to ensure the models are placed in the exact same spot and have the same lighting: